 You can legally file a claim or lawsuit on your own without legal representation, but we don’t recommend it.
 There are too many variables that can affect the statute of limitations.
 It is not worth risking your entire case if you inadvertently miss the deadline to file.

 How Is the Statute of Limitations Calculated?

 The statute of limitations usually starts counting down from the date of the accident or injury.
 However, some situations can complicate determining the statute of limitations.

 For example, consider someone who is diagnosed with an occupational disease years after exposure or someone who discovers a foreign object left inside their body three years after surgery.
 These victims can’t meet the two-year deadline for reasons beyond their control.

-If your personal injury claim involves occupational diseases or medical malpractice, it’s even more important you contact our skilled Richmond personal injury attorneys.
+If your personal injury claim does indeed involve occupational diseases or medical malpractice, it’s even more important you contact our skilled Richmond personal injury attorneys.

 If the victim is a minor, the rules are different regarding the statute of limitations.
 For most personal injury matters, a minor has two years after they turn 18 to file a claim.